Near-Optimal Non-Convex Stochastic Optimization under Generalized Smoothness: Theoretical Analysis

-As noted, one major task for us is to bound $\epsilon_{t}$ in a high probability way.
-We first rewrite it in a tractable way in Lemma \ref{lem:represent} for the latter calculation.
-This representation also appeared in \cite{cutkosky2022lecture} before. \begin{lem} $\forall t\geq1$, we have
+\end{lem} Naturally, the major task is to upper bound the term $\|\epsilon_{t}\|$ both in high probability and in expectation due to Lemma \ref{lem:descent-lemma-any-time}.
+To do so, we first need to rewrite $\epsilon_{t}$ in a tractable way as shown in Lemma \ref{lem:decomposition} for the latter calculation.
+This representation also appeared in \citet{cutkosky2022lecture,pmlr-v195-liu23c} before. \begin{lem} For any $t\in\left[T\right]$, there is